Internet Access and Online Services

 States Survey, the non-profit Center for Digital Government

 study compiles its rankings based on the availability

 of government services online, as well as citizen usage.

-In 2014, the Center ranked Virginia among the top 8 states in the use of digital technologies; this is an improvement over 2012's top 16 ranking.
-Michigan, Missouri, and Utah received the highest scores with a grade of “A,” while Virginia and four other states received a grade of A-.
-According to the Center's criteria, Grade A states all showed strong progress, using modernization to realize strategic priorities and operational efficiencies; A-level states also employ performance measures and metrics and make efforts to collaborate in meaningful ways.
+In 2016, the Center ranked Virginia among the top 5 states in the use of digital technologies; this is an improvement over 2014's top 8 ranking.
+Michigan, Missouri, Ohio, Utah, and Virginia all received the highest scores with a grade of “A.” According to the Center's criteria, Grade A states all showed strong progress, using modernization to realize strategic priorities and operational efficiencies; A-level states also employ performance measures and metrics and make efforts to collaborate in meaningful ways.

-Tennessee dropped to a grade of B+ in 2014's survey; Maryland rose slightly to a B; and North Carolina rose to a B+ ranking from a C grade in 2014.
+Tennessee maintained a grade of B+ in 2016's survey; Maryland maintained its B rating, and North Carolina rose to a B+ ranking from a C grade in 2014.

 National Rankings for Effective Digital Government Services

 |A||Michigan, Missouri, Ohio, Utah, Virginia|

 |Source: Center for Digital Government State Rankings, 2016.|